tjoyner/ofvioletsandlicorice/chapter6.md

 They were seated in white plastic chairs.

-"[Invent some contraption and do more harvests than all the Barolo in Cannubi](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#inventsuch)," Luciano said, and added: "Looking for a glass of Favorita?"
+"[Invent some contraption and harvest more than all the Barolo in Cannubi](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#inventsuch)," Luciano said, and added: "Looking for a glass of Favorita?"

 Daniel nodded, "If there's nothing local..."